eamena-project/eamenaR/README.md

 **How it works ?**

-This function connects the EAMENA DB to parse the arborescence of periods and superiods concepts (a tree-like structure) to retrieve the name of the cultural periods and subperiods, and their start date (*tpq*) and end date (*taq*).
+These two functions connects the EAMENA DB to parse the arborescence of periods and superiods concepts (a tree-like structure) to retrieve the name of the cultural periods and subperiods, and their start date (*tpq*) and end date (*taq*).

 <p align="center">
   <img alt="img-name" src="https://raw.githubusercontent.com/eamena-oxford/eamena-arches-dev/main/www/time-cultural-periods-rdm.png" width="550">